PaulJablonski/Resume-Projects/README.md

 # Projects
-Projects that are a part of my independent studies.
+Projects that are a part of my independent studies accompanied by my resume.

 **Currently Includes:**
 1. ***Handwritten Text Recognition*** - Classifies single hand-illustrated character from user's input using SVM and convolution, where both the back-end and front-end were created from scratch using Python3 (Full Stack).